tmccoy14/tfchkr/README.md

   run  Run the tests.
 ```

-Tftest has two commands, `tftest run test` and `tftest run compliance`, that will run the tests and compliance checks on the specified Terraform modules or files.
+Tftest `run` has two commands, `tftest run test` and `tftest run compliance`, that will run the tests and compliance checks on the specified Terraform modules or files.

 ```sh
 $ tftest run --help